-- Examples - Add any examples that you think are useful to demonstrate the effect of your changes.
+- Examples - Add any examples or screenshots that you think are useful to demonstrate the effect of your changes.

 - Draft PRs - If your changes are incomplete, but you would like to discuss them, open the PR as a draft and add a comment to start a discussion.
 Using comments rather than the PR description allows the description to be updated later while preserving any discussions.